Leaving the University is an important decision - you should be aware of all the options available.

 If you stop attending lectures or seminars and do not respond to emails, your Department’s Board of Studies may recommend Student Services withdraw your University registration.
 In addition, if you are on Leave of Absence and do not inform the University that you intend to return, you will be assumed to have withdrawn.

 It is important you keep your details up-to-date in e:Vision so the University can contact you without delay.
-If you do not respond within the allotted time period, the withdrawal will be processed and confirmed by Student Services.
+If you do not respond within the allotted time period, the withdrawal will be processed and confirmed by Student Records.

 Termination of studies